Yandex Cloud

 yc managed-mongodb host delete <host_FQDN> --cluster-name <cluster_name>

-1. In your Terraform infrastructure configuration file, delete the host sections with the source availability zone from your cluster description.
+1. In your Terraform infrastructure configuration file, locate your cluster description and delete the host sections with the source availability zone.

 1. In the command line, navigate to the directory that contains the current Terraform configuration files defining the infrastructure.